Zaidf97/AnalyticsProject/README.md

 2. Linear Regression Analysis to Identify Customer Lifetime Values for new Customers

-In this use case, we predict the Customer Lifetime Value CLV for new customers based on their initial purchase history.
+In this use case, we predict the Customer Lifetime Value CLV for new customers based on their initial purchase history using [Linear Regression] (https://www.statisticssolutions.com/free-resources/directory-of-statistical-analyses/what-is-linear-regression/)
 We create the model using our predictions and target training and testing data.
 We use r2 score to identify the accuracy.
 <img width="1224" alt="Screenshot 2022-12-25 at 14 20 59" src="https://user-images.githubusercontent.com/48427733/209469692-4b7fbcb6-2560-44d3-a1a9-8f5be12b0e15.png">